Renewable energy commercialization: Geothermal power and heat

 Geothermal power plants can operate 24 hours per day, providing baseload capacity.
 Estimates for the world potential capacity for geothermal power generation vary widely, ranging from 40 GW by 2020 to as much as 6,000 GW.

 Geothermal power capacity grew from around 1 GW in 1975 to almost 10 GW in 2008.
 The United States is the world leader in terms of installed capacity, representing 3.1 GW.
 Other countries with significant installed capacity include the Philippines (1.9 GW), Indonesia (1.2 GW), Mexico (1.0 GW), Italy (0.8 GW), Iceland (0.6 GW), Japan (0.5 GW), and New Zealand (0.5 GW).
 In some countries, geothermal power accounts for a significant share of the total electricity supply, such as in the Philippines, where geothermal represented 17 percent of the total power mix at the end of 2008.

 Geothermal (ground source) heat pumps represented an estimated 30 GWth of installed capacity at the end of 2008, with other direct uses of geothermal heat (i.e., for space heating, agricultural drying and other uses) reaching an estimated 15 GWth.
 As of 2008, at least 76 countries use direct geothermal energy in some form.

 Second-generation technologies

-Second-generation technologies have gone from being a passion for the dedicated few to a major economic sector in countries such as Germany, Spain, the United States, and Japan.
-Many large industrial companies and financial institutions are involved and the challenge is to broaden the market base for continued growth worldwide.
+Second‑generation technologies have shifted from niche interests to a significant economic sector.
+Large industrial companies and financial institutions now participate in this area, and the ongoing challenge is to expand the market base to support continued global growth.